GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 Remember to **leave a comment in the GitHub issue**, briefly mentioning that authors have been contacted.
 Be mindful of the information you share (e.g., no email addresses), since _anything_ that is in this GitHub repository will be **publicly displayed**!

 This step of the process ends when enough GDI members accepted authoring the SOP.
-For this to happen, it may be needed for you, as an OC member, to engage in conversations to find the best-suited authors.
-These conversations will be useful when reviewers are needed.
+For this to happen, it may require you, as an OC member, to engage in conversations to find the best-suited authors.
+These conversations will also be useful for the selection of reviewers (step 4.1 below).

 Proceed to ⏩[step 4](#84-monitor-sop-development).